Check PVE

 -c THRESHOLD_CRITICAL, --critical THRESHOLD_CRITICAL

-Critical threshold for check value Mutiple thresholds with name:value,name:value
+Critical threshold for check value.
+Mutiple thresholds with name:value,name:value

 -M Values are shown in the unit which is set with --unit (if available).
 Thresholds are also treated in this unit